hermescenter/dontspy.eu/site/content/en/about/index.md

 # But wait, isn’t a ban on RBI already in place?

 And didn’t the AI Act’s draft include a **total ban**, initially?
 Well, the **General Data Protection Regulation** (GDPR) does include a ban on biometric identification.
-However, when the AI Act becomes effective, RBI systems will be subject to that law only since their software employs Artificial Intelligence.
+However, when the AI Act becomes effective, RBI systems will be subject mainly to that law, since their software employs Artificial Intelligence.

 Like many other nonprofit organizations all over the continent, we are **deeply concerned** about the trajectory the AI Act is taking.